onap/vnfrqts-requirements/docs/Chapter8.rst

 R-97529: The VNF **SHOULD** implement the protocol operation: **get-schema(identifier, version, format) -** Retrieve the YANG schema.

-R-84473: The VNF **MUST** enable DPDK in the guest OS for VNF’s requiring high packets/sec performance.
+R-84473: The VNF **MUST** enable DPDK in the guest OS for VNF's requiring high packets/sec performance.
 High packet throughput is defined as greater than 500K packets/sec.

 R-54816: The VNF **MUST** support the storage of security audit logs for agreed period of time for forensic analysis.